Bill the Bastard

 The main race was called The Jericho Cup over 3 miles through the desert sands.
 The winner was Bill the Bastard, probably Australia’s Greatest War Horse.

-On 11 November 2018 the Warrnambool Racing Club will host the running of the inaugural Jericho Cup, a 4600m flat race worth $300,000 run through the famous Brierly & Granters Paddocks and around the main course, exactly 100 years since the first Armistice Day
+On 2nd December 2018 the Warrnambool Racing Club will host the running of the inaugural Jericho Cup, a 4600m flat race worth $300,000 run through the famous Brierly & Granters Paddocks and around the main course, exactly 100 years since the first Armistice Day (Subsequntly 4th Sunday after the Melbourne Cup)

 Midnight and Bill the Bastard are honoured as a tribute to all Anzac horses lost at war